GermanLepin/gymondo/README.md

     git clone git@github.com:GermanLepin/gymondo.git
     ```

+2. Move to the cloned repository and run the command:
+    ```
+    cd gymondo
+    ```

-2. Start the service and database with a single command:
+3. Start the service and database with a single command:
     ```
     make up_build
     ```